candicodeit/personal-goals/README.md

 - [ ] Plan family day at museum
 - [ ] Plan Crazy Rich Asian movie night w/friend(s)
 - [ ] Plan for Yall Fest in Charleston, SC in Nov
+- [ ] Plan for attending Oct wedding in NC

 _#world_
 - [ ] Initiate a random act of kindness/volunteer for the month